Grim Rider's Websites

 In May 2015 I was barred from riding any more IBA rallies by the incumbent President of IBA UK.

 In July 2015 a group of us set up British Long Distance Riders to promote our own ideas of what recognising challenging and interesting motorcycle rides should be about.
-Rides we have completed including a number of County Rides and the North Coast 500 - follow the link from the BLDR icon on the home page for more details.
+Rides we have completed including a number of County Rides, the North Coast 500 and a tour of Wales - follow the link from the BLDR icon on the home page for more details.

 In September 2016, following the random purchase of a 1977 Honda Camino with 188 miles on the clock a couple of us joined the NACC and arranged our first moped challenge - see the link to the separate website for this on the home page for past and future events.